-Before that, however, we at IEP will have the formal opening of our academic year on September 20 - next week on Thursday, incidentally.
-And this event - The Annual Winston Churchill Lecture and Dinner - will take place at the Presidential Palace in Cascais.
+Last but certainly not least, we will have the formal opening of our academic year on October 17.
+And this event - The 5th Winston Churchill Annual Lecture and Dinner - will take place at the Presidential Palace in Cascais.
+The guest-speaker will be the distinguished historian Andrew Roberts, who will launch the Portuguese edition of his recent one-volume Biography of Churchill.
 Maybe the President will join us too...